sergif-github/Python-Course/README.md

    - Understanding exceptions
    - Handling exceptions using try-except blocks
    - Catching specific exceptions
-   - The finally block
    - Raising exceptions

 9. **Module 9: Modules and Packages**
-   - Introduction to modules
    - Importing and using modules
    - Creating and organizing packages
    - Exploring the Python Standard Library